anira-project/anira/docs/sphinx/usage.rst

-Planar is a boundary representation of the two host domains: an entry accepts a planar tensor only where its own documentation says so, which is where it copies a host block; every other consumer, and every other domain, refuses the flag with ``ANIRA_ERROR_NOT_SUPPORTED``, and anira never hands a planar tensor to a stage, a backend or JavaScript.
+Planar is a boundary representation of the two host domains: an entry accepts a planar tensor only where its own documentation says so, which is where it copies a host block; every other consumer, and every other domain, refuses the flag with ``ANIRA_ERROR_NOT_SUPPORTED``, and anira never hands a planar tensor to a stage, an engine or JavaScript.
 One block with strides covers the other two host layouts: contiguous is all-zero strides (or ``{N, 1}``), interleaved is strides ``{1, C}`` assigned on the record after ``anira_tensor_init_host``.